electron/governance/wg-infra/policy/github.md

 ### Commit Signing

 All commits in the Electron Enterprise **must** be signed, either via SSH or GPG.
-This is an org-wide required check, fork PRs will be unable to merge and direct pushes will be rejected if your commits are not signed.
+This is an org-wide required check.
+Fork PRs will be unable to merge and direct pushes will be rejected if your commits are not signed.

 ### Branch Protections